 I am disappointed in the lack of progress in developing hydrogen fuel as an energy source.
 Many experts were so hopeful a few years ago, but economical hydrogen cars are developing much slower than expected.

 I read that great progress has been made ( by Shell Oil, I believe) in developing shale oil from western shale rock deposits as an energy source but that political entities won't permit development from going forward because of the huge amounts of water required in the recovery processes and the pollution created.
-However, the shale rock deposits in the western US are of large size and, eventually, as peak oil arrives in force, we may have to go forward with shale oil development.
+However, the shale rock deposits in the western US are of massive size and, eventually, if we deplete conventional oil and natural gas, we may have to go forward with development of shale rock as a crude oil substitute.
+But not now!

 These are classic renewable energy sources but have not caught on although there must be literally thousands of patents on such devices and the seas are full of waves.

 These methane hydrates which lie on the ocean floor and in the Arctic tundra contain enough methane to supply mankind with natural gas fuel for eons.
 But nobody has worked out the technology for recovering them for use as an energy source yet.
-Will such technology be available in time to help with Peak Oil In addition to supplying our fuel needs, the hydrates have been implicated in catastrophic warming events in Earth's history in the distant past .
+Will such technology be available in the future?
+In contrast to supplying our fuel needs, the hydrates have been implicated in catastrophic warming events in Earth's history in the distant past.
+Beware!

 But, how deep do we have to drill?
 There have been some rather feeble attempts to test Gold's theory but they have not been successful. .

 Unconventional Natural Gas.
 Conventional natural gas is easy to recover.
 Porosity in the formation is high and the natural gas has little resistance as it is brought to the surface.
 Unfortunately, most conventional natural gas fields in the U.S. have been heavily drilled and production of the conventional natural gas is declining.
-In short, we are running out of the "easy" conventional gas.
+In short, we are running a little short of the "easy" conventional gas.

 As an example of the size of the shale formation gas reserves, a recent discovery - Haynesville Shale - in my home state of Louisiana is believed by some experts to contain more than 300 trillion cubic feet of natural gas, enough to supply all U.S. requirements for natural gas for 20 years or so.
 And that is just one of the shale formations that has been recently discovered in the U.S.....when all the shale formations are considered, the U.S. may have an almost unlimited amount of natural gas available!

 Unconventional Oil - Bakken Formation.
 The same general argument for natural gas from shale is also true for oil from shale.
 For example, the Bakken shale Formation of North Dakota contains a huge quantity of high-quality oil.
 However the oil is held in a two-mile deep tight formation and special procedures are needed to recover it.
 One successful method is to drill down vertically to the oil-containing shale formation and then drill horizontally out into the formation.
 This method works but it is expensive.
-Several billion barrels of oil are believed to be recoverable at about the present $90 per barrel oil price.
+Several billion barrels of oil are believed to be recoverable at about the present market oil price per barrel.
 As the oil price goes up, more of the oil will be economically recoverable.
 The formation could conceivably contain a total of 400 to 500 billion barrels of oil.
-Estimates for final recovery range all over the place...from 1% up to 50%.
+Estimates for final % recovery range all over the place...from 1% up to 50%.

 You folks working in the Bakken, keep at it!
 We need every drop of oil you can produce while the development of alternative energy sources is underway.
 Unconventional oil and gas buy time for the more exotic renewable fuel developers.
 They need it!
 They got a late start and are going up a few blind alleys!